 - An image illustrating how this looks in the app

-Writing the Guide
+Writing the Help Center

 My goal was to produce each section after coming back from the Winter holidays.
 Some of the writing would be directly lifted from our previous help site, but much of it would be new.
 I thought of all the questions I had received when answering customer support tickets, and stuck to the essentials: what are the two or three most important things about this feature?
 What do people need to know?

-I started each day with a meditation and a workout and then dedicated the first four hours of my time in the office to the Guide.
+I started each day with a meditation and a workout and then dedicated the first four hours of my time in the office to the Help Center.
 I left my phone in another room.
 Part of me thought I would need to go off to a cave somewhere and emerge with a complete, flawless Markdown doc, to raucous applause.
 Maybe a lei or two.
 Some rice.
 Instead, I accepted the help that was freely offered by my co-workers.
 The project spanned User Operations, Marketing, Sales, Product, and Design.